Jason X

 synopsis: The "Friday the 13th" franchise ventures into space.

 impressions: Well, it was exactly what I expected: mindless mayhem.
 I'll never understand why mainstream movie reviewers actually review movies like this, since they can't and won't enjoy them.
 I'm here to offer a different perspective: if you enjoy movies such as the previous entries in this series, you'll enjoy this.
-After two decades of different plots (which can be summarized, for the first nine movies, respectively as Jason's mom, Jason, Jason again, Jason dies, false Jason, zombie Jason, Jason vs telekinetic, Jason at sea, magic Jason) this one basically catapults Jason 450 years into the future, and aboard a spaceship.
+It doesn't MATTER where Jason is - it's all a framework so he can stalk and kill victims.
+After two decades of different plots (which can be summarized, for the first nine movies, respectively as Jason's mom, Jason, Jason again, Jason dies, false Jason, zombie Jason, Jason vs telekinetic, Jason at sea, magic Jason) this one basically catapults Jason 450 years into the future, and puts him aboard a spaceship.
 I probably don't have to tell you what happens next.
 This episode's victims are a mix of space soldiers and young medical students, but nothing can really stop Jason.
 There were several nods to other movies, and a number of self-parodying moments.
 New death methods abounded, and of course some of them were dryly humorous.
-There were also plenty of hot young women.
+There were also plenty of hot women.
 Good times.

 notable kills: Face frozen and shattered, impalement on giant screw

-acting: Lexa Doig is the survivor from the past who finds that she's not the only preserved individual to get thawed out.
+acting: Lexa Doig is the survivor from the past who finds that she's not the only preserved individual who got thawed out.
 Kane Hodder is quiet and menacing as Jason.
 Lisa Ryder is the android.
 Peter Mensah is the tough military sergeant.
 Chuck Campbell is the inventor kid.
-Jonathan Potts is the jerk professor.
+Jonathan Potts (who at times looks and acts like a young William Shatner in Kirk mode) is the asshole professor in charge of all the students.

 final word: Good solid fun.